mitre/thumbtack/README.rst

-      -h, --host TEXT               Host to run Thumbtack server on  [default: 127.0.0.1] -p, --port TEXT               Port to run Thumbtack server on  [default: 8208] -m, --mount-dir TEXT          Directory to mount disk images  [Default: /mnt/thumbtack] -i, --image-dir TEXT          Directory of disk images for Thumbtack server to monitor  [default: $CWD]
-      --db TEXT                     SQLite database to store mount state  [default: database.db]
-      -b, --base-url TEXT           Base URL where Thumbtack is hosted on the server --path-contains TEXT          Only select files containing specified string in the path -s, --skip-subdirectory TEXT  Subdirectory to ignore when monitoring files --help                        Show this message and exit.
+      -h, --host TEXT               Host to run Thumbtack server on  [default: 127.0.0.1] -p, --port TEXT               Port to run Thumbtack server on  [default: 8208] -m, --mount-dir TEXT          Directory to mount disk images  [Default: /mnt/thumbtack] -i, --image-dir TEXT          Directory of disk images for Thumbtack server to monitor  [Default: $CWD] --db TEXT                     SQLite database to store mount state -b, --base-url TEXT           Base URL where Thumbtack is hosted on the server  [default: /] --path-contains TEXT          Only select files containing specified string in the path -s, --skip-subdirectory TEXT  Subdirectory to ignore when monitoring files -r, --remove-directories      Remove empty directories in the mount directory on startup.
+      --help                        Show this message and exit.

 LICENSE